-1670s, "a severe blow," probably from a Scandinavian source (compare Norwegian slamre, Swedish slemma "to slam, bang") of imitative origin.
-Meaning "a violent closing of a door" is from 1817.
-Meaning "an insult, put-down" is from 1884.
+"a severe blow," 1670s, probably from a Scandinavian source (compare Norwegian slamre, Swedish slemma "to slam, bang") of imitative origin.
+The meaning "a violent closing of a door" is from 1817.
+The meaning "an insult, put-down" is from 1884.

-1690s, "to beat, slap;" 1775 as "to shut with force," from slam (n.1).
-Meaning "throw or push with force" is from 1870.
-Meaning "say uncomplimentary things about" is from 1916.
+1690s, "to beat, slap;" 1775, "shut (a door, window, book, etc.) with force," from slam (n.1).
+The meaning "throw or push with force" is from 1870.
+The sense of "say uncomplimentary things about" is from 1916.
 Related: Slammed; slamming.